open/close all folders

 - The Sin Scissors and Death Scissors in Devil May Cry fight using a pair of over-sized scissors.
 In fact, they use them as a medium to appear in the human world.

-- In the video game Dark Fall: Lost Souls, the Inspector uses scissors to stab some hideous grub-creatures to death.
+- In the video game Dark Fall: Lost Souls, the Inspector uses scissors to stab some hideous grub-creatures to death, and other times as a makeshift crowbar to pry things apart.
+These can break, but stashes exist in certain areas to replace them.

 - Vector, one of the bosses of Zenebatos in The Legend of Dragoon fights with a pair of scissors.